piyush-poddar/Smart-Scheduler-AI-Agent/README.md

 - Used Gemini API for flexible, contextual conversation handling.
 - Used Google Cloud's Speech-to-Text (Streaming) for real-time transcriptions.
-- Used Google Cloud's Text-to-Speech + pygame for smooth audio playback.
+- Used Eleven Lab's Text-to-Speech + pygame for smooth audio playback.
 - Handled edge cases like empty responses, audio errors, or ambiguous time requests.
 - Focused on real-time conversational flow — fast responses, no awkward pauses.